-Biden to convene virtual meeting of world leaders to push climate actions, including methane emissions reductions
+Biden convenes virtual meeting of world leaders to push climate actions, including methane emissions reductions

-At Friday’s meeting, only a portion of which will be open to reporters, Biden will “call on leaders to strengthen their climate ambition heading into COP 26 and in the years beyond,” the White House said in a statement.
+The virtual gathering came after Biden spent much of the week focused on climate change.
+He traveled to Boise, Idaho on Monday to visit the National Interagency Fire Center and then to Northern California to tour damage from wildfires.
+On Tuesday, he made the economic case for his climate-focused agenda.

+“Disasters aren’t going to stop,” he said Tuesday.
+“That’s the nature of the climate threat.
+But we know what we have to do.
+We just need to summon the courage and the creativity to do it.
+Yes, we face a crisis.
+But we face a crisis with an unprecedented opportunity to create good jobs, to create industries of the future, to win the future, to save the planet.”

-U.S. and European Union officials plan to ask other key nations to sign on to a Global Methane Pledge, which would reduce global methane emissions by nearly a third by 2030.
+U.S. and European Union officials are asking other key nations to sign on to the Global Methane Pledge, which would reduce global methane emissions by about a third by 2030.

+“We believe the collective goal is both ambitious but realistic,” Biden said.
+“And we urge you to join us in announcing this pledge at COP26.”

 Methane, the world’s second-most prevalent greenhouse gas, comes from an array of sources, including fossil-fuel extraction, landfills, livestock and other agricultural waste.
 It vanishes relatively quickly from the atmosphere, but in the short term, it is about 85 times more potent than carbon dioxide in warming the planet.